space-boss/smartcity/README.md

 ## Methodology

 The calculation is based on multiplying various factors that represent different urban and transport characteristics.
-This modular approach is inspired by:
+This modular approach is described by:

 **Tahedl, J. (2021). _Pkw-Besitz im Wohnungsbau: Eine Handreichung zur Ermittlung flexibler Stellplatzschlüssel._**